maydan90/udacity__data_structures/explanation_6.md

 Two sets were constructed by traversing each linked list in O(size(list1) + size(list2)).
 Then union and intersection will take O(n + m) time where n -size of list1, and m is the size of list2.
+Space complexity: O(n + m) since we need to create sets from initial linked lists.
+Also, it depends on how many unique elements each list has.